LeeTheNerd/LearnDjango/README.md

 ## Adding An App To `settings.py`

-In order for Django to include the newly created app when the server is ran, it will need to be added to the `INSTALLED_APPS` located in the WebProject(dir) `settings.py` file.
+In order for Django to include the newly created app when the server is ran, it will need to be added to the `INSTALLED_APPS` located in the website(dir) `settings.py` file.
 The string that needs to be added to this list follows a specific format that maps the app to this list.
 The format is this:

 1\.
 The name of the app that was created followed by a period.
 In this guide it is "blogsite"